-(Psalms 96:12) Let the field exult, and all that is in it.
-Then all the trees of the forest will sing for joy
+(Psalms 96:12) Let the fields be jubilant, and everything in them; let all the trees of the forest sing for joy.

 In poetic imagery, the psalmist wants everyone to consider the fact that our Lord reigns over all, and everyone should proclaim this fact.
 Every created being and thing is or should be not only happy but jubilant over the fact that our Lord reigns supremely over the nations instead of false gods or demons.
 Even the fields and forests have reason to sing for joy to the Lord, and perhaps they do in a language unknown to us.